6 Max Limit Holdem

 It's time for some Action

 One problem many players encounter in holdem is the boredom factor; folding hand after hand preflop, waiting around for the other players to finish up, finally getting a playable hand, only to fold it on the flop after totally missing, and starting all over again.
 This can lead to leaks in your game such as playing too many starting hands, or refusing to fold once you finally do get cards worth calling the blinds.
-However players in 6 Max will get to see more flops, win pots more frequently and generally have more hands per hour simply due to the lower number of players competing in them.
+You could take a break and play action oriented non-poker online casino UK or online casino EU games (craps, roulette, or blackjack), or you could try 6 Max poker.
+Players in 6 Max will get to see more flops, win pots more frequently and generally have more hands per hour simply due to the lower number of players competing in them.
 This keeps the game more interesting and may actually help you avoid playing too loose.

 If only I could read…